1879 Morgan Silver Dollar Value Checker: Errors List, “CC”, “O”, “S” & No Mint Mark Worth

 The Obverse of the 1879 Morgan Silver Dollar

-The Latin motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the upper field, with thirteen stars encircling the design to represent the original colonies.
+The word “LIBERTY” is inscribed on the headband across Liberty’s forehead.
+The Latin motto “E PLURIBUS UNUM” (Out of Many, One) arcs across the upper field, with 13 stars representing the original colonies encircling the design.

 The Reverse of the 1879 Morgan Silver Dollar

-An American bald eagle with outstretched wings dominates the center of the design, clutching an olive branch in one talon and three arrows in the other.
-This design symbolizes the dual American desire to be prepared to defend the nation while also seeking peace.
+A bald eagle with outstretched wings dominates the reverse, clutching an olive branch (symbolizing peace) in one talon and three arrows (symbolizing readiness to defend) in the other.
+“IN GOD WE TRUST” appears between the eagle’s wings.

 Other Features of the 1879 Morgan Silver Dollar